 5 Things To Know About Disney World’s Disability Access Service

-We absolutely love Walt Disney World’s ability to continuously be aware of and accommodating to guests that have disabilities.
-One program Disney World has available is called the Disability Access Service – also known as “DAS”.
+We absolutely love Walt Disney World’s ability to continuously be aware of and accommodating to guests with disabilities.
+One program Disney World has available is the Disability Access Service, also known as “DAS.”
 Check out these five things to know about DAS.

 1 – All Little Background